IvanRaykovskiy/code-conventions/csharp-dotnet.md

      - Prefer `protected` over `public` if possible
      - Prefer `private setters` as default instead of making all public
 2. User `private` keyword explicitly
-2. Prefer constructors over initialization to prevent bugs and to abstract user from how this object should be initialized
+2. Prefer constructors over initialization to prevent bugs and to abstract user from guessing how this object should be initialized

     :x: Bad
     ```csharp